What are Keys and KeyWays (Shaft Key)?

 Let’s get started!

-What are Keys and Keyways (Shaft key)?
+What are Keys and Keyways (shaft keys)?

 A key is a machine element that is used to join a rotating machine element to a shaft.
 For a key to function, there must be a keyway on the shaft and a keyseat on the rotating machine element.
-The key is then tightly fitted between the keyway and the keyseat, hence the mechanism is called a shaft key or Key joint.
+The key is then tightly fitted between the keyway and the keyseat; hence, the mechanism is called a shaft key or key joint.

 A keyed joint often allows relative axial movement between the components.
 This key prevents relative rotation between the two parts and may enable torque transmission.